Catalyse CAT Skills Case Management Training 2018

 “I think that the interactive nature of the training was also really helpful in developing skills, as opposed to more theoretical learning”

 Course Directors and Trainers

 Dr Marisol Cavieres is a CAT practitioner, supervisor and trainer.
 She is a trainer and tutor for the Catalyse CAT Practitioner course based in Manchester (2011-present), co-founder of the ACAT Wiltshire CAT Training Centre, and co-director of the ACAT accredited CAT skills certificate course, since 2011.

 Dr Karen Shannon is an ACAT accredited practitioner, supervisor and trainer and clinical psychologist working in independent practice based in Liverpool.
 Karen is Director of ACAT’s 6 month CAT Skills Case Management Course provided for non mental health services working with Multiple Complex Needs in Merseyside where she has been developing CAT as an organisational and case management framework since 2014.
 She is a Trustee for ACAT.

 Full accredited training certificate in CAT Skills in Working with Complex Clients £1,795.00.

 Closing date for applications

 The initial deadline for applications to the January 2018 intake has passed.
-If you would like to submit a late application, please contact Dr Marisol Cavieres – details below.
+If you would like to discuss application for a future intake, contact Dr Marisol Cavieres – details below.